huawei-noah/SMARTS/docs/sim/cli.rst

 Options: (build and build-all)
 - clean: Clean previously generated artifacts first
-- allow-offset-map(s): Allopw road networks (maps) to be offset from the origin.
+- allow-offset-map(s): Allow road networks (maps) to be offset from the origin.
 If not specified, creates a new network file if necessary

 ex.
 Build and clean a single scenario